CLICK AN IMAGE FOR LARGER VIEW

 Thea also donates her time to the community.
 As instructor with the Northshore International Folk Dancers, Thea gives shows to such organizations as the Northshore Senior Center in Bothell, Washington, where she also teaches weekly international folk dance classes.
 She also directs a Senior performing group, Droezjba.

 For a short time, Thea taught the Wednesday night Balkan classes at The Intersection Folk Arts Center in Los Angeles, California, and was the instructor for Diedrich's International Coffee House for the month it was open.

 The Alaska State Council on the Arts (ASCA) awarded the Juneau International Folkdancers $750 to host a dance three dance workshops with Thea in December of 2000.
 She teaches workships up and down the West coast, including Alaska and British Columbia.

 Thea has been vice president of the Northwest Folk Dancers Inc. (NFDI), a non-profit organization devoted to encouraging and promoting folk dancing, particularly in the northwest United States and western Canada.
-Thea regularly instructs Folk Dance Teacher Training Workshops for the NFDI.
-With her husband Leonard.
-Thea edits the "Northwest Folkdancer" monthly magazine, which contains articles and information about the food, dances, music, costumes, and history of other cultures.
-Thea may be reached through Northwest Folk Dancers Inc.
+Thea regularly instructs Folk Dance Teacher Training Workshops for the NFDI with her husband Leonard.
+Thea has edited the "Northwest Folkdancer" monthly magazine, which contains articles and information about the food, dances, music, costumes, and history of other cultures.